 M2M nodes and

-Utilizing its many years of extensive experience in creating C/C++ compilers and JREs for many kinds of devices based on embedded systems, and in porting system software to such devices, Apogee and its subsidiary Apogee.cz in Prague, Czech Republic, offer exceptional yet very affordable out-sourcing services, including, but not limited to:
+Utilizing its many years of extensive experience in creating C/C++ compilers and JREs for many kinds of devices based on embedded systems, and in porting system software to such devices, Apogee and its close affiliate and out-sourcing partner Apogee.cz in Prague, Czech Republic, offer exceptional yet very affordable out-sourcing services, including, but not limited to:

 Please contact Apogee to obtain more information on available software outsourcing services, and to see how Apogee or Apogee.cz can fulfill all your software development needs.